 Ease of Use

 Overall, Axos Bank is one of the best full-service online banks around.
-Its high-yield savings and money market accounts rank among the best in the business, and its Rewards Checking offers a stellar interest rate with minimum effort.
+Its high-yield savings and money market accounts rank among the best in the business, and its Rewards Checking offers a stellar interest rate – although it now takes some effort to earn the entire top rate.